 Bring Indoors Out

 If you’re stumped when it comes to furnishing entertaining spaces, simply apply the same design sense you would follow when decorating your interior spaces.
 Start by pulling furniture away from the perimeter and creating groupings that invite social interaction.
 Place a sectional or two sofas directly across from each other to create a comfortable and intimate seating area.
 Use side tables and a coffee table as you would in a living room.
 Everyone needs a place for a drink, book, or small plate of hors d'oeuvres.

 Overstuffed cushions and colorful throw pillows give outdoor furniture a luxurious feel.
-Enhance nighttime entertaining with a stylish damp-rated pendant paired with a table or floor lamps.
-Forego electricity altogether and let candles light up the evening’s festivities.
-Visually separate spaces by using textural outdoor area rugs in colors that complement your furnishings.
+Enhance nighttime entertaining with a stylish damp-rated pendant paired with a table or floor lamp.
+Forego electricity altogether and let candles light up the evening’s festivities—visually separate spaces by using textural outdoor area rugs in colors that complement your furnishings.
 Envelop the space and add softness with weather-resistant curtains hung from the pergola.

 Cook and Dine al Fresco